Dash10107/zine-scroll-storytelling-platform/Readme.md

 ### Responsive Zine Reader
 The zine viewer adapts beautifully to any screen size while maintaining the cinematic experience across desktop, tablet, and mobile devices.

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-1. 🍴 Fork the repository
-2. 🌿 Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. 💾 Commit your changes (`git commit -m 'Add amazing feature'`)
-4. 📤 Push to the branch (`git push origin feature/amazing-feature`)
-5. 🔄 Open a Pull Request

-### Areas for Contribution
-- 🎨 New zine templates and layouts
-- 🔧 Performance optimizations
-- 📱 Mobile experience improvements
-- 🎵 Enhanced audio integration
-- 🌐 Accessibility improvements

 ## 📊 Roadmap